lephuit/sample-wild-apricot-sso/README.md

   * {YOUR_WILD_APRICOT_DOMAIN} - Your Wild Apricot domain (e.g., mysite.com)

 You will most likely wish to develop a method for defining custom session names in includes/sec_session.php prior to moving to a production environment.

-Note: I am assuming that you already have an SSL certificate in place on your Wild Apricot domain!
-Otherwise, you may (will?) need to set your primary domain to your "mysitename.wildapricot.org" included domain through the Wild Apricot settings.

 ### Running the application
 Simply navigate to index.php to initialize the single sign-on service.